-Access to the river is gained either from the CN Rail line or by float plane to the headwaters at Redsand Lake or any one of the other lakes along its course.
+Access to the river is gained either from the CN Rail line, the Graham Road to the West or by float plane to the headwaters at Redsand Lake or any one of the other lakes along its course.

 The Kopka River I – a shorter trip

 If you want to paddle the Kopka but are short of time, start at Aldridge Creek (mile 34.4 on the CN rail line).
-This 7 or 8 day trip follows Aldridge Creek south to Beagle, Laparde and Aldridge Lakes , portaging to the Kopka about halfway along.
+This is a 7 or 8 day trip and follows Aldridge Creek south to Beagle, Laparde and Aldridge Lakes, portaging to the Kopka at about its halfway point.
 You will then paddle the second half of the Kopka River to the take-out at Bukemiga Lake on Highway 527.
 The maps for this shorter eight day route are listed on the Map Sets page.

 The Kopka River II – the whole thing